If fans are going to watch your event, they're going to need tickets!

 Once you have created your product in Shopify, add it to the Attachment Queue from the Ticket Attachment page back in the Single app.

 Just like with any other features of the app, Single prides itself in letting you customize and brand your store in just the way you like!
-That's why we give you the option to control exactly what the ticket delivery email sent to fans will look like and say when they buy a ticket.
+That's why we give you the option to control exactly what the emails sent to fans will say when they buy a ticket or a product that has a ticket attached to it.

-In the Customize Ticket Delivery Email section, you can choose the title, message, support links, and even timezone that will be used for your ticket emails.
+In the Customize Ticket Delivery Email section, you can choose the title, message, support links, and timezone for your ticket emails.
 Additionally, you can choose to disable email notifications for ticket purchases all together via the Disable Email Notification toggle, if you would like.

 Back on the Info page of your event, you can see a list of all ticket items and products that have tickets attached to them.
 You will also be able to see how many of each you have sold, as well as the total revenue earned per item.